warrenp11/food-festival/README.md

 # food-festival

+The current module project uses an older version of Bootstrap.
+You'll need to install Bootstrap 4.3.1 using the following command: `npm install Bootstrap@4.3.1 -- save`.
+You should also install Popper 1.16.0 using `npm install popper@1.16.0 -- save`

 - [x] 19.1.1: Introduction
 - [x] 19.1.2: Preview
-- [] 19.1.3: Perform a High-Level Analysis of the App
+- [x] 19.1.3: Perform a High-Level Analysis of the App
 - [] 19.1.4: Deploy the App to GitHub Pages
 - [] 19.1.5: Investigate Performance Issues
 - [] 19.1.6: Run a Lighthouse Audit